Modulin/modulin-fetch/README.md

 A demo of the hello-css.html in action can be found [here](https://www.legge.se/modulin/hello-css.html "legge.se") (Imports both HTML and CSS through the default import syntax and renders two buttons to the DOM)

-A demo of modulin loading it's own source can be found [here](https://www.legge.se/modulin/test-load-self.html "legge.se") (Chrome 54+ is recomended since the source consists of non transpiled ES6 code)
+A demo of modulin fetch loading it's own source can be found [here](https://www.legge.se/modulin/test-load-self.html "legge.se") (Chrome 54+ is recomended since the source consists of non transpiled ES6 code)

 ## Compatibility